albertodev01/equations/README.md

  - `NewtonInterpolation`
  - `SplineInterpolation`

-You'll always find the `compute(double x)` method in any `Interpolation` type but some classes may have additional methods that others haven't.
+You'll always find the `compute(double x)` method in any `Interpolation` type, but some classes may have additional methods that others haven't.
 For example:

 ```dart
 const newton = NewtonInterpolation(